 After graduating with a degree in Mathematics from the University of Oxford in 2001, Tim spent five years working for Sharp Corporation, developing new technologies for the consumer-electronics market, before joining Dehns in 2006.
 He is a European and UK Chartered Patent Attorney and primarily works in the fields of computer systems, electronics and signal processing.
+Tim was made Partner in 2018.

 Type of clients and client work